hassio-addons/addon-magicmirror/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

-### Option: `username`

-Username for authenticating with the MagicMirror² interface.
-Leaving the username field empty, will disable the authentication mechanism entirely.

-Setting a username/password can be added as an extra line of defense, to prevent users of using your installation for themselves.

-This option is HIGHLY recommended in case you expose this add-on to the outside world.

-**Note**: _This option support secrets, e.g., `!secret magicmirror_username`._

-### Option: `password`

-Password for authenticating with MagicMirror² interface.

-**Note**: _This option support secrets, e.g., `!secret magicmirror_password`._

 ### Option: `ssl`